-As the pandemic continues, Cnova continuously strives to update its forecasts and preparations to anticipate and mitigate liquidity difficulties.
+As the pandemic continues, new lockdowns and restrictions may be decided by the authorities.
+Cnova would be in capacity to trigger its Business Continuity Plan again.
+Cnova continuously strives to update its forecasts and preparations to anticipate and mitigate liquidity difficulties.
 As the time of this Report, no major risks on liquidity are assumed by the stressed scenario.
-The COVID-19 pandemic and its impact on Cnova and the macro-economic conditions in France, especially on our warehouses and carrier's partners, may have a negative effect on our operating results, our strategy, and / or our ability to operate our business.
+The COVID-19 pandemic and its impact on Cnova and the macro-economic conditions in France, especially on our warehouses and carriers, may have a negative effect on our operating results, our strategy, and/or our ability to operate our business.

-2.2.2 Risks Related to our Relationships with our Parent Companies
+ii) Risks Related to our Relationships with our Parent Companies

-Our business depends in part on our Parent Companies, and, if we are no longer able to take advantage of our relationships with them, our business, financial condition and operating results could be materially and adversely affected.
+Our business depends in part on our Parent Companies and, if we are no longer able to take advantage of our relationships with them, our business, financial condition, and operating results could be materially and adversely affected.

 Our business depends in part on our ability to take advantage of our relationship with our Parent Companies to support our business.
-We continue to take advantage of our Parent Companies' purchasing power, data sharing and retail logistics infrastructure pursuant to various agreements, including ones we entered into with them in connection with the 2014 and 2016 Reorganizations.
+We continue to take advantage of our Parent Companies' purchasing power, data sharing and retail logistics infrastructure pursuant to various agreements, including ones we entered with them in connection with the 2014 and 2016 Reorganizations.
 In addition, our Parent Companies provide us with significant financial support through intercompany loans and bank guarantees.
-Approximately 84% of our financing comes from Casino through a cash pool agreement (as of December 31, 2019 unused credit lines under the cash pooling agreement amounted to ε 259 million).
-If we cease to be controlled by our Parent Companies, if the agreements referenced above are no longer in effect and not replaced with similar agreements, if our Parent Companies no longer wish to support or finance our business for any reason or if the business of our Parent Companies diminishes and we are no longer able to take advantage of our relationship, we could incur additional, significant costs.
-We may be unable to replace in a timely manner or on comparable terms the services, know-how, financing and other benefits that our Parent Companies have historically provided to us, including the cash pooling agreement with Casino, which could have a material adverse effect on our business, financial condition and operating results.
+Approximately 78% of our financing comes from Casino through a cash pool agreement (as of December 31, 2020 unused credit lines under the cash pooling agreement amounted to €330 million).
+If we cease to be controlled by our Parent Companies, if the agreements referenced above are no longer in effect and not replaced with similar agreements, if our Parent Companies no longer wish to support or finance our business for any reason or if the business of our Parent Companies significant costs.
+We may be unable to replace in a timely manner or on comparable terms the services, know-how, financing and other benefits that our Parent Companies have historically provided us with, including the cash pooling agreement with Casino, which could have a material adverse effect on our business, financial condition and operating results.